ServiceStackApps/HelloMobile/README.md

 ### Simple and Versatile Auth and OAuth Providers

-ServiceStack's [Auth Feature](http://docs.servicestack.net/authentication-and-authorization) includes a number of different Authentication options that supports persisting in a variety of diferent back ends, e.g. ServiceStack's OAuth Providers makes it easy to authenticate using the built-in OAuth SDK options in client platforms to enable [Integrated Facebook, Twitter and Google Logins](https://github.com/ServiceStackApps/AndroidJavaChat#integrated-facebook-twitter-and-google-logins).
+ServiceStack's [Auth Feature](http://docs.servicestack.net/authentication-and-authorization) includes a number of different Authentication options that supports persistence to a variety of different back ends, e.g. ServiceStack's OAuth Providers makes it easy to authenticate using the built-in OAuth SDK options in client platforms to enable [Integrated Facebook, Twitter and Google Logins](https://github.com/ServiceStackApps/AndroidJavaChat#integrated-facebook-twitter-and-google-logins).

 ## OSX